dresdner353/mpd2chromecast/README.md

 ## Starting the Agent in the Background

 You should first run the set_chromecast.py script to perform a scan of the available Chromecast devices on your network and then make your selection by number.

-The results shown will be for both detected Chromecasts and any cast groups you may have created.. yes multi-room will work here :).
+**Note:** The results shown will be for both detected Chromecasts and any cast groups you may have created.. yes multi-room will work here :).

 For example:
 ```